All guided experiences should be pre-booked & are subject to guide availability.

 Hambrook Village Excursion

-(by Bicycle or Vehicle) A truly authentic experience with one of the Three Trees staff members takes you to the nearby village (8km down the road) for a look into the lives of the Hambrook residents.
+(by Bicycle or Vehicle) A truly authentic experience with one of the Three Trees staff members that takes you to the nearby village (8km down the road) for a look into the lives of the Hambrook residents.
 Pop into the pre-school & visit someone’s home.

 Who needs a guide when there are so many great things to do on your own!